aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 Welcome to the Rancher Multi-Cluster Manager!
 The starting page in the Rancher Multi-Cluster Manager provides an overview of the cluster(s) managed by this MCM cluster.

 Under **`Clusters`**, you should see a cluster named **`local`**.
 This cluster is your **`management cluster`**.
 As we move through the workshop, we will be creating and importing additional clusters with the Rancher Manager.
 These are known as **`downstream cluster(s)`**.
+In most production enviroments, run workload and applications on downstream clusters and reserve the management cluster only for the Rancher Multi-Cluster Manager.

 ![rancher-manager-home](/static/images/content/21-rancher-home.png)
 ![rancher-manager-home-detail](/static/images/content/21-rancher-home-detail.png)

 Go ahead and click on the **`local`** cluster and start to explore it.

-This is the cluster homepage, where you are able to see a overview of the entire cluster.
+This is the cluster homepage, where you can see a overview of the selected cluster.
 The overview has everything from node statistics to recent cluster events to various Kubernetes resources.
 (Collecting the same information with **`kubectl`** commands can take significantly more effort.)

 ![rancher-local-cluster-home](/static/images/content/21-rancher-local-home.png)